What Does Going Into Administration Mean?

 - The bank threatening account closure;

-- Creditors chasing hard threats of legal action;
+- Creditors chasing forceful threats of legal action;

 - Wrongful trading concerns and personal liabilities;